Bachelor in Paradise 7 finale: Is Grocery Store Joe, Serena Pitt engaged?

 Now, let’s get to the great news!

-Riley and Maurissa were the first couple engaged, not that this was a shock.
-Producers tried to throw a stress grenade into Joe’s final rose by having Kendall show up, but she was only there to wish him the best.
+Kenny and Mari got engaged!
+Who would’ve thought that at the start of the season?
+Riley and Maurissa were the second couple engaged, not that this was a shock.
+Producers tried to throw a stress grenade into Joe’s final rose by having Kendall show up at the end, but she was only there to wish him the best.

+Joe and Serena are engaged!
+Every couple who made it to the fantasy suites this season was engaged and there’s something wonderful and joyous about that.

 Related – Be sure to get some more news on Bachelor in Paradise!